Information for Students

 Occupational education credits are earned based on class hours involved with each course.
 Some classes offer equivalency credit (i.e. math, science, etc.) Many WANIC classes are eligible for college credit through Tech Prep.

-None, except as noted for lab fees.
+No tuition.
+Lab fees may apply.
 Barrier Reduction funds may be available for qualifying students.

 Students must provide their own transportation.
 Parking options vary by the location offering the program and it is the responsibility of the student to learn if parking permits are required and available.